-From 1 July 2006 individuals who receive FTB and who are entitled to maintenance income that is registered for collection by the CSA may access a MIC balance.
+From 1 July 2006 individuals who receive FTB and who are entitled to maintenance income that is registered for collection by the Child Support may access a MIC balance.
 The MIC balance represents the unused amount of MIFA (1.1.M.21) from past income years.
 When the individual or their partner receives arrears of maintenance income (1.1.M.10), the MIC balance may be drawn upon to reduce the amount of arrears counted under the maintenance income test.

 Act reference: FAAct Schedule 1 Part 2 Division 5 Subdivision B Maintenance income credit balances

 To accrue a MIC balance, an individual or their partner must be eligible for FTB and be entitled to maintenance income that is registered for collection by the Child Support.